-Jesse Walker is books editor at Reason magazine and Reason.com.
-He has written on topics ranging from pirate radio to copyright law to political paranoia, and is author of the books Rebels on the Air: An Alternative History of Radio in America (New York University Press, 2001) and The United States of Paranoia: A Conspiracy Theory (forthcoming from HarperCollins).
+Jesse Walker is books editor of Reason magazine.
+He has written on topics ranging from pirate radio to copyright law to political paranoia, and is author of the books Rebels on the Air: An Alternative History of Radio in America (New York University Press, 2001) and The United States of Paranoia: A Conspiracy Theory (HarperCollins, 2013).

-Walker's articles have appeared in The New York Times, The Wall Street Journal, The Washington Post, The Baltimore Sun, Salon, The New Republic, L.A.
+Walker's articles have appeared in The New York Times, The Wall Street Journal, The Washington Post, The Baltimore Sun, The Boston Globe, The Week, Slate, Salon, The New Republic, L.A.
 Weekly, National Review, No Depression, Radio World, Telos, Z, and many other publications.
 He has also worked as a DJ, a dishwasher, and a miscellaneous office grunt, and was once hired to help move a clandestine dog farm.

 Walker is a graduate of the University of Michigan, where he received a B.A. in history.
 His personal blog is The Perpetual Three-Dot Column.